ogallagher/wordsearch_generator/readme.md

 Note that for additional difficulty an answer can be broken into a word and a clue, delimited with : in a description file (ex. `greeting:hello`), but providing a separate clue is optional.

+Also note that the webpage example `wordsearch_generator.html` has multiple generators to illustrate the ability to have more than one in the same single page.

 ### Command Line